 In the words of Maureen Freely, current President of English PEN and Professor of Creative Writing at Warwick: "We've come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
 In the same period, however, we've noticed that it is markedly more difficult for women to make it into English translation.
 This prize offers us an opportunity to welcome in the voices and perspectives we've missed thus far."

 In 2020 we are extremely grateful for the financial support of the British Comparative Literature Association and the British Centre for Literary Translation.

 Rules and How to Enter

-Any queries can be addressed to Tom Frew in the university press office at A.T.Frew@warwick.ac.uk or to Chantal Wright, who coordinates the prize, at email@example.com or on 02476 573092.
+Any queries can be addressed to Tom Frew in the university press office at A.T.Frew@warwick.ac.uk or to Chantal Wright and Holly Langstaff, who coordinate the prize, at firstname.lastname@example.org.